interuss/monitoring/introduction_to_repository.md

 ### Running tools locally

-- When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) folder must be accessible from one of the entries in your `PYTHONPATH`.
+- When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](monitoring) folder must be accessible from one of the entries in your `PYTHONPATH`.
 To accomplish this, add the root repo folder to your `PYTHONPATH`.

-- To run a DSS instance locally, see [this documentation](build/dev/standalone_instance.md).
+- To run a DSS instance locally, run `make start-locally` and `make stop-locally`, or [see DSS documentation](https://github.com/interuss/dss/blob/master/build/dev/standalone_instance.md).

 ### Building new monitoring tools